JohnAnselmi/gravity-forms-react-native/README.md

 - `react-native-modal-datetime-picker >=14.0.0`
 - `date-fns >=4.1.0`

 These are required for rendering various field types (dropdowns, date pickers, etc.).
 You could also use your own components for these fields if you want to specifically avoid any of these dependencies.
 These are for date, time, select, and multiselect fields.
 All other default fields only depend on React Native core components.
+Thanks to all the devs of these packages for making this much easier.

 ## Setup